jeffaco/duplicacy-util/README.md

 ### Management of E-Mail Messages

-To send E-Mail, you must define a number of fields, and these fields depend on what E-Mail server you are using.
+To send E-Mail, you must run `duplicacy-util` with the `-m` qualifier, and you must define a number of fields in the global configuration file.
+These fields depend on what E-Mail server you are using.
 I use Google's [gmail](https://en.wikipedia.org/wiki/Gmail) service, and will define my usage here.